-- (1) At-large animals; - (2) Aggressive animals; - (3) Dogs subject to a dangerous dog investigation; - (4) Animals which are voluntarily surrendered; - (5) Animals which are not properly secured or restrained; - (6) Animals which are creating a nuisance; - (7) Animals which have or are believed to have rabies, or another infectious or contagious disease; - (8) Rabies susceptible animals which are not licensed and/or rabies inoculated, as required herein; - (9) Animals found in distress, neglected, mistreated or abused; - (10) Animals being maintained or kept in violation of this chapter or any other rule, regulation, law, court order or stipulated agreement; and - (11) Animals that have bitten a person or come into contact with a known or suspected rabid animal.
+- (1) At-large animals; - (2) Aggressive animals; - (3) Dogs subject to a dangerous dog investigation; - (4) Animals which are voluntarily surrendered; - (5) Animals which are not properly secured or restrained; - (6) Animals which are creating a nuisance; - (7) Animals which have or are believed to have rabies, or another infectious or contagious disease; - (8) Rabies susceptible animals which are not licensed and/or rabies inoculated, as required herein; - (9) Animals found in distress, neglected, mistreated or abused; - (10) Animals being maintained or kept in violation of this chapter or any other rule, regulation, law, court order or stipulated agreement; - (11) Animals that have bitten a person or come into contact with a known or suspected rabid animal; and - (12) A community cat that has bitten or otherwise exposed a person or has come into contact with a known or suspected rabid animal.
+Community cats that are ill or injured are also subject to impoundment.

 Sec.
-4-7. -Veterinary care.
+4-7.
+Veterinary care.